badlydrawnrob/anki/source/docs/advanced/index.md

     └───themes
           cards
           components
+          demo
 ```

-We're using [Mustache](https://www.npmjs.com/package/mustache) to preview the card themes.
+We're using [Mustache](https://www.npmjs.com/package/mustache) to preview the card themes in the demo version compiled to `build/` folder.
+There's been some [problems with compatibility](https://github.com/badlydrawnrob/anki/issues/56) in the Anki app, so this might be discontinued eventually.

 [^1]: Sometimes [`print-first-css` doesn't load properly](https://github.com/badlydrawnrob/anki/issues/65), so make sure to `npm update print-first-css` with the correct commit number.
 You might also have to [`npm audit`](https://docs.npmjs.com/cli/v10/commands/npm-audit) and `npm audit fix` to make sure dependencies have no errors.
 Follow the prompts.